 - Understand the basic principles of mechanical, electrical and piping systems.

 First year construction management students at NDSU begin their education with fundamental courses in English, chemistry, math and an introduction to the construction and economics basics.
 Second year courses become more specific with an emphasis in surveying, physics and construction science and methods courses.
 Third year courses reflect the key areas of construction management along with business fundamentals.
 The senior year continues key construction management courses but also provides for 9 hours of business electives and a senior capstone project.

 The BSCM + MCM (4+1) program provide the opportunities for current students in the Construction Management program to pursue the Master of Construction Management (MCM) offered by the department.
-Students in the Construction Management program have an option to obtain a Master degree through the 4+1 accelerated BSCM + MCM program, which requires at least a total of 30 semester credits.
+Students in the Construction Management program have an option to obtain a Master's degree through the 4+1 accelerated BSCM + MCM program, which requires at least a total of 30 semester credits.
 Up to 9 credits (three courses) form the Construction Management BS program can be double counted to the MCM program.
 However, these courses must be taken in the 600 or 700 level.
-In that sense, the interested students could accelerate the master study by shortening three courses, so that they could complete the remaining 21 credits plus a professional exam and graduate in one year.
+In that sense, the interested students could accelerate the master's study by shortening three courses, so that they could complete the remaining 21 credits and graduate in one year.

 - Interested and eligible students must submit a Combined/Accelerated Program Degree Program Declaration form to the department office.